pixijs/pixijs.com/docs/guides/components/sprites.md

 # Sprites

 Sprites are the simplest and most common renderable object in PixiJS.
 They represent a single image to be displayed on the screen.
-Each [Sprite](https://pixijs.download/release/docs/PIXI.Sprite.html) contains a [Texture](https://pixijs.download/release/docs/PIXI.Texture.html) to be drawn, along with all the transformation and display state required to function in the scene graph.
+Each [Sprite](https://pixijs.download/release/docs/scene.Sprite.html) contains a [Texture](https://pixijs.download/release/docs/rendering.Texture.html) to be drawn, along with all the transformation and display state required to function in the scene graph.

 ## Creating Sprites

 To create a Sprite, all you need is a Texture (check out the Texture guide).
-Load a PNG's URL using the `Assets` class, then call `PIXI.Sprite.from(url)` and you're all set.
+Load a PNG's URL using the `Assets` class, then call `Sprite.from(url)` and you're all set.
 Unlike v7 you now must load your texture before using it, this is to ensure best practices.

 Check out the [sprite example code](../../examples/sprite/basic).